 - In the story, horses rather than people are climbing the glass hill.
 Could people have had an advantage over horses?
 Human rock climbers climb steep surfaces regularly.
 Is the smoothness of the surface then the main problem?
-A climbing science project uses the kind of data collected in the first couple of explorations, plus allowing students to attempt to climb doorways.
-This could be a very popular experiment, as long as you have spotters on hand.
+Find a safe climbing surface (or visit a climbing gym) and discover first hand what makes climbing surfaces harder or easier.

 - Once you’ve determined the precise factors that made the hill hard to ride up, challenge students to use their imaginations to explain the mechanism that allowed the magic horses to get up the hill.
 Since this is a fairy tale, no such explanation is needed, but suppose that it were science fiction, so that some explanation is required, even if it relies on unrealistic premises or technology that doesn’t yet exist.
 Drawings, models, and stories will give students a variety of media they can use to convey their imaginative ideas.

 - Another question for imaginative speculation might be this one: how did the princess get up there?
 How did she get safely back down in time for the wedding?

 - Returning to the topic of characteristic of substances, have students make a chart comparing the suitability of copper, silver, and gold for armor.